Customize rulesets

 Passthroughs are evaluated in order.
 Passthroughs listed later in the chain have a higher precedence and can overwrite or append to data yielded by previous passthroughs (depending on the mode).
 This is useful for cases where you need to use or modify an existing configuration.

-The amount of data generated by a single passthrough is limited to 1 MB.
+The size of the configuration generated by a single passthrough is limited to 10 MB.

 Setting Applies to Description